Topics of plans for the section "Knowledge"

 b) understanding the qualitative characteristics of social objects;

-c) the use of results in the implementation of social management;
+c) use of the results in the implementation of social management;

 d) coordination of public interests, optimization of social processes.